chiisquare/100-days-of-code/log.md

 ### Day 2: January 24, 2022, Monday

 **Today's Progress**: Finished the basic HTML tutorial and began learning CSS via FreeCodeCamp.
-Dad has generously purchased for me an Udemy course on Android app development using Kotlin.
+I have been gifted an Udemy course on Android app development using Kotlin.
 Enrolled in MIT Python course for Wednesday, Jan.
 26th!
 (2/4/2022: have unenrolled since due to a desire to focus on easier languages or courses first. will definitely consider returning though)

-**Thoughts**: I can think a lot more clearly now that I'm not super sleepy.
-My attention span still feels pulled in multiple directions.
-Took a really long break after lunch.... gonna get going on CSS and then look at the Udemy course on Kotlin.
+**Thoughts**: Attention span is better today but still feeling distracted. gonna get going on CSS and then look at the Udemy course on Kotlin.
 I'm hoping I don't bite off more than I can chew!

-### Day 3: January 26, 2022 Wednesday (skipped Tuesday)
+### Day 3: January 26, 2022 Wednesday

 **Today's Progress**: Downloaded Android Studio on my Surface.
 Looked up UI stuff.

 **Thoughts:** Pretty straightforward.
 I have high hopes for my course so far.
-I feel like I'm putting a lot of pressure on this for being something I plan to make money out of, but I just gotta stay in the moment and focus on taking it one step at a time.
+I feel like I'm putting a lot of pressure on this for being something I plan to make money out of, but I just gotta stay in the moment and take it one step at a time.

 ### Day 4: January 27, 2022 Thursday